 Giving Back During the Season of Giving

 Over the last few years, we began redirecting our “holiday card” resources at Hobson & Motzer.
 In the spirit of the season, we decided the impact would go further to funnel the resources we used to allot towards printing and sending holiday cards into charitable causes.
 So, each year we search for local charities that are making a difference by acting in service to others.
-It’s just a small way for us to help charities that quietly go about their work in the community to improve people’s lives, while also uplifting the community as a whole.The response from customers, suppliers and colleagues alike has been overwhelmingly positive, such thatfutures_kitchen it's now an annual tradition.
+It’s just a small way for us to help charities that quietly go about their work in the community to improve people’s lives, while also uplifting the community as a whole.The response from customers, suppliers and colleagues alike has been overwhelmingly positive, such that it's now an annual tradition.
 We send an email greeting to people on our holiday card list, just to let them know who got their "card" this year, and often receive feedback from some who are familiar with, or have a connection to, a certain charity.
 Read ahead to learn a little more about this year's dedicated and deserving organization.

 Investing in Individuals and Futures